open-source-tabletop/respawn/respawn.md

 Respawn is big business and the stakes are high: fame and fortune comes to the winners, but the game can take its toll on the players.
 While the neural interface provides a realistic experience, this also means that players feel the pain of death repeatedly throughout a match and many suffer ongoing effects from the game.

 You've put in the practice, you've put together a team, you've raised your entry fee.
-Enter your team and make a name for yourself or die trying.
+It's time to make a name for yourself or die trying.
 A new season of Respawn is about to begin.

 ## Module Rules